wakkoTheWarner/newProyectoTeam3/README.md

         "3", "Alice Johnson", "Z00543210"
         ```

 - **University Information**: The program prompts the user to enter the institution's name, campus, department, and professor's name.
-If the user does not provide this information, the program uses default values from the `config.json` file.
+If the user does not provide this information, the program uses default values.

 - **Semester Parsing**: The program parses the semester information from the input file and converts it to a standard format (e.g., "January-May 2022" to "ENERO-MAYO 2022").